melonTree68/melontree68.github.io/_posts/2025-11-01-axiom-of-choice.md

 > This disappointing fact leads to the definitions of $\sigma$-algebras and measurable spaces, measures, measurable functions, integration with respect to a measure...
 {: .prompt-info}

-### Every nontrivial finitely generated group possesses maximal subgroups.
+### Every nontrivial finitely generated group possesses maximal subgroups

 This is a purely group-theretical question so no motivations will be given.